iworks/omnibus/readme.txt

 = 2.1.4 (2023-xx-xx) =

 * The action `omnibus/loaded` has been added.
 It is fired at the and of `plugins_loaded` action.
+* Resolved an issue with retrieving Omnibus data for variants.
+Props for [Mychal](https://wordpress.org/support/users/mychal/).
+* Missing check for content has been fixed.
+Props for [kowaliix](https://wordpress.org/support/users/kowaliix/).
+* The "do not show" option has been added for anybody who wants to use the action or the shortcode.

 = 2.1.3 (2023-01-05) =